Bankura district: Transport

 Bankura Junction railway station is managed by the South Eastern Railways and is on the Adra-Midnapore rail route.
 It is in Bankura city.
 Bhubaneswar Rajdhani Express, Rupashi Bangla Express, Aranyak Express, Puri-New Delhi (Nandan Kanan) Superfast Express, Ernakulam-Patna Express, Howrah-LTT Samarsata Express and Purulia-Howrah Express pass through this station.
 It is the originating and terminating station of Bankura Damodar Railway which will connect to Howrah-Bardhaman Chord section.
 Computerized reservation facility is available.
 Going towards north-west, Adra Junction Railway Station is the nearest main station and moving to south, Midnapore Railway Station is the major station next to Bankura.

 The Bankura Junction railway station and bridge over Dhaleshwari River were built by Gujarati Railway Contractors of the town Jeewan Gangji Savaria and Lalji Raja Vadher in 1900 working for Bengal Nagpur Railway.

 National Highway 14 (India) running from Morgam (in Murshidabad district) to Kharagpur (in Paschim Medinipur district), State Highway 9 (West Bengal) running from Durgapur (in Paschim Bardhaman district) to Nayagram (in Jhargram district) and State Highway 5 (West Bengal) running from Rupnarayanpur (in Bardhaman district) to Junput (in Purba Medinipur) pass through Bankura.
 NH 14 links Bankura to NH 12 and NH 16.
 Both NH 14 and SH 9 link Bankura to NH 19 (Grand Trunk Road).

+The district lies in very close proximity to the Kazi Nazrul Islam Airport located in neighbouring Paschim Bardhaman.